-Fair value measurement using NAV practical expedient - The fair values of the Company's investment in private equity funds measured at net asset value are determined using NAV as advised by the external fund managers and the third party administrators.
+Fair value measurement using NAV practical expedient - The fair values of the Company's investment in private equity funds measured at net asset value are determined using net asset value ("NAV") as advised by the external fund managers and the third party administrators.
 The NAV of the Company's limited partnership or limited liability company interest in such a fund is based on the manager's and the administrator's valuation of the underlying holdings in accordance with the fund's governing documents and GAAP.
 In accordance with applicable accounting guidance, private equity funds measured at fair value using the NAV practical expedient are not classified in the fair value hierarchy.
-The strategy of three of the four such funds with a fair value of approximately \$107.7 million at December 31, 2021 is to provide current income to investors by investing mainly in secured loans, CLOs or CLO issuers, and equity interests in vehicles established to purchase and warehouse loans; the strategy of the other such fund with a fair value of approximately \$0.7 million at December 31, 2021 is to achieve favorable long-term financial returns and measurable positive social and environmental returns by investing in privately held technology, healthcare, specialty consumer goods and service companies.
-The Company had a maximum of approximately \$32 million in unfunded commitments at December 31, 2021 with respect to the private equity funds measured at NAV whereby the Company may be called prior to April 30, 2022 to provide additional capital to fund the purchase of investments and the expenses of a new private equity fund.
-The underlying assets of the funds are expected to be liquidated over the period of approximately one year to nine years from December 31, 2021.
+At December 31, 2022, the Company had capital invested in five such funds: the strategy of three such funds with a combined fair value of approximately \$89.4 million at December 31, 2022 is to provide current income to investors by investing mainly in secured loans, CLOs or CLO issuers, and equity interests in vehicles established to purchase and warehouse loans; the strategy of another such fund with a fair value of approximately \$2,000 at December 31, 2022 is to achieve favorable long-term financial returns and measurable positive social and environmental returns by investing in privately held technology, healthcare, specialty consumer goods and service companies; and the strategy of the other such fund with a fair value of approximately \$0.8 million at December 31, 2022 is to achieve long-term capital appreciation through privately-negotiated venture capital investments in seed- and early-stage portfolio companies with technology-enabled business models.
+The Company had approximately \$9 million in unfunded commitments at December 31, 2022 with respect to the private equity funds measured at NAV.
+The underlying assets of the funds are expected to be liquidated over the period of approximately one year to ten years from December 31, 2022.
 In addition, the Company does not have the ability to redeem or withdraw from the funds, or to sell, assign, pledge or transfer its investment, without the consent from the General Partner or Managers of each fund, but will receive distributions based on the liquidation of the underlying assets and the interest proceeds from the underlying assets.